log1cs/log1cs/README.md

 a student from Thuy Loi University, apparently I love it one day.

-Language to communicate: mainly Vietnamese and English, can use more language but I won't tell which is.
+Language to communicate: mainly Vietnamese and English, can communicate in more language but I won't tell which is.

 ![Log1cs's GitHub stats](https://github-readme-stats.vercel.app/api?username=log1cs&count_private=true&show_icons=true&theme=tokyonight)